ifwe/bruce/doc/centos_6_5_env.md

 ## Setting Up a CentOS 6.5 Build Environment

-Bruce is implemented in C++, and makes extensive use of C++11 language features.
+Bruce is implemented in C++, and makes extensive use of C++11 features.
 Therefore, it must be built using a more recent version of gcc than what CentOS 6.5 provides.
 Likewise, a newer version of Python is required to support Bruce's SCons-based Python build scripts.
-In addition, a few RPM packages are needed, which may be installed as follows:
+A few RPM packages are also needed, which may be installed as follows:

 ```
 yum install scons